unburied/labs-curriculum/Labs Curriculum/Sprint7.md

 2. How would you have approached your professional and teamwork communication in labs differently if you had to start over?

+## Prompt 3 - GitHub Readme

+Update your GitHub Profile Readme with anything new you want to add and link here.